Soccer-Brazilian derby called off as Gremio team bus attacked | Sports-Games

 Soccer-Brazilian derby called off as Gremio team bus attacked

+One of Brazil's biggest derby matches was canceled shortly before kick-off on Saturday, after players from Gremio were hurt when fans attacked their team bus on the way to a game against city rivals Internacional.
+The match between the two main clubs in Porto Alegre is known as the Grenal but Gremio withdrew from the match at Inter's Beira-Rio stadium after rocks smashed through coach windows and hurt players.

-One of Brazil's biggest derby matches was cancelled shortly before kick-off on Saturday, after players from Gremio were hurt when fans attacked their team coach on the way to a game against city rivals Internacional.
+One of Brazil's biggest derby matches was canceled shortly before kick-off on Saturday, after players from Gremio were hurt when fans attacked their team bus on the way to a game against city rivals Internacional.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)